daniel-panhead/fbla-quiz/README.md

 # 2020-21 FBLA Coding and Programming Competitive Event

 ## Take a quiz on your FBLA knowledge
 The quiz app is built on Node.js, Electron, React, Webpack, and Typescript and uses MongoDB for storage.

+FBLA logos are property of FBLA-PBL, used in accordance with https://www.fbla-pbl.org/cmh/logos-images/guidelines/

+Electron+Webpack+Typescript boilerplate code provided by `electron-forge`.

+## Download
+To download the program, [navigate to the releases page](https://github.com/daniel-panhead/fbla-quiz/releases) and download the latest version for your respective OS.
 Refer to [RUNNING.md](./RUNNING.md) for instructions about running the program.

-Source files are located in src/.

-FBLA logos are property of FBLA-PBL, used in accordance with https://www.fbla-pbl.org/cmh/logos-images/guidelines/

-Electron+Webpack+Typescript boilerplate code provided by `electron-forge`

 ## Considerations

 ### GUI